 But what if we gave ourselves the chance to ‘recharge’ mid-quarter?
 Do you think it would help productivity?

 If so, here are a few ways to get back on track after summer vacation and close out Q3 with a bang.

 Once summer comes to an end, you start to see your team members’ faces more often.
 Mostly everyone is back from summer vacation feeling a bit rejuvenated.
 Take advantage of that feeling– it might not last long.
 Get your team together.
-Get them to collaborate on a project that might otherwise be a solo project.
+Get them to collaborate on a project that might otherwise be a solo endeavor.
 Take their ideas seriously and incorporate them into the project.
 You can even find a tool that makes collaborating easy to do in real time.

 In school, it’s considered cheating if you look off of your neighbor’s paper for an answer to a question you may be struggling with.
 In the workplace, it’s considered knowledge sharing.
-I can think of many times when I have ‘looked off a colleagues paper’ to help me find answers to my questions.
+I can think of many times when I have ‘looked off a colleague’s paper’ to help me find answers to my questions.
 My problem was solved and no one was angry.
 They were even flattered that I wanted to use their messaging.
-I think we actually used the terminology “re-purposing content.”
 What was once considered cheating in school is now looked at as sharing your knowledge in the workplace.
-Share away my friends!
+Share away, my friends!

 Whether you are starting back to school, coming back from summer vacation, or even starting a new job, this is your chance to start over on a positive note.
 You can get rid of old processes (such as spending an hour every day checking email) and really start to leverage your teammates’ knowledge.